 In today's society, we are beginning to recognize the importance of talking openly about mental health in an effort to reduce stigma and mitigate the negative effects of isolation and poor mental health on overall wellbeing.
 The question for many of us then becomes how can we recognize when others might be suffering and how can we talk about mental health in way that promotes connection in a safe and productive way.

-This workshop will provide participants with practical skills they can use to recognize the warning signs that might indicate somebody's mental health is poor or worsening, how to conduct open, safe and productive conversations surrounding difficult topics, how to navigate challenging conversations by setting limits and boundaries as well as the importance of a self-care practice and ideas for prioritizing wellness in one's personal and professional life.
+This course will provide participants with practical skills they can use to recognize the warning signs that might indicate somebody's mental health is poor or worsening, how to conduct open, safe and productive conversations surrounding difficult topics, how to navigate challenging conversations by setting limits and boundaries as well as the importance of a self-care practice and ideas for prioritizing wellness in one's personal and professional life.

 Email Reminder Date: